Joanna Chang, LCSW

 Welcome.
 Therapy is an opportunity for you to breathe, unpack, process, and heal.

 Nice to meet you, my name is Joanna.
-I’m a psychotherapist and Asian therapist in New York City specializing in working with adolescents and adults around issues of identity and self-esteem.
+I’m a psychotherapist and Asian therapist in New York and New Jersey, specializing in working with adolescents and adults around issues of identity and self-esteem.
 Together, you and I will work together to figure out how to get you closer to the life you want to be living and what strategies would be best suited for you and your goals.

 I know how nerve-wracking it can feel to take that step of asking for help.
 I have been there, and I know it takes a lot of courage and strength.
 That is why it is important to me that you have a safe, non-judgemental space to be who you are so that we can explore and process your emotions together.
 As your therapist, my role is to hold space for you— space to process, reflect, and examine yourself.
 What parts of your life could be going better?
 What is getting in the way of you achieving your goals?
 The therapeutic process can be a valuable tool that can help bring you closer to the person you hope to be.
 I would describe my style as warm, empathic, and authentic.